CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 > [!important]
 > **Do NOT commit anything to the `gh-pages` branch!** It is probably just a temporary solution and it would be nice to find a better way to version the docs.

+The developer (dev) version of docs is build at every push to the `new-release` branch.
+You can view this version by selecting *dev* in the version switcher right next to the SpinWaveToolkit title.

+### How to build your local documentation for testing
+If you want to test some elements of the documentation, it's better to do it locally instead of making pushes and reverting them in case it does not work out.
+Here is a short guide on how to setup your virtual environment so that you can do it yourself.

+1. Assuming you have the SpinWaveToolkit repository cloned to your local drive, open the command line or PowerShell and go to the root folder of the SpinWaveToolkit repository.
+You can do this by running the `cd <path_to_repo_root>` command (e.g. `cd C:\Users\<user_name>\Documents\GitHub\SpinWaveToolkit`).
+2. Create a virtual environment (see [here](https://code.visualstudio.com/docs/python/environments) on how to do it) if you don't already have one.
+3. Activate the environment and install the local SpinWaveToolkit with the `dev_doc` option (adds dependencies for the development of the module and documentation).
+This can be done by running `py -m pip install .[dev_doc]` in the terminal.
+4. Navigate yourself to the `docs` folder by running `cd docs` in terminal.
+5. Run `.\make html` to build the local documentation, which will be located in `build/html`.
+To view it, open the `index.html` in your browser.
+6. Now if you want to change something, do so.
+Then reinstall SpinWaveToolkit in the virtual environment by first navigating to root of the repo (`cd ..`) and installing the local files (`py -m pip install . --no-deps`, if you also changed some dependencies, omit the `--no-deps` flag).
+7. Repeat steps 4 and 5.
+8. Cycle through steps 6-7 until satisfied with testing and then commit your changes.

 ## Other notes